YohanHadji/Capsule/README.md

 # Capsule

-**NOTE: The implementation of the parser itself has not be done yet.
-This is just placeholder code for the moment.
-But the principle of the implementation has already been defined and is described in the following readme.**

 This is supposed to be a small protocol on the layer above the UART protocol and `Serial.read()`, `Serial.write()` function from the Arduino framework to transmit packets with a two bytes preamble, a one byte packet ID, CRC, and callback functions.

 For example: ```Capsule device1(0xFF,0xFA,handlePacketDevice1);```